Mistreated (song): Live performances

 The song stayed in the band's set-list until Blackmore left in April 1975, and a live version was included on the Made in Europe album in 1976.
 Other live versions can be found on Live in London (1982), Live in Paris 1975 and on the video Live in California 74.

 After Deep Purple broke up in 1976, David Coverdale continued performing "Mistreated" with his band Whitesnake (which has also included former Deep Purple members Jon Lord and Ian Paice) until the early 1980s and briefly again in 1997.
-Live versions of the song are featured on the band's albums Live at Hammersmith and Live...in the Heart of the City.
+Live versions of the song are featured on the band's album Live...in the Heart of the City.
 Whitesnake covered "Mistreated" for the 2015 studio album The Purple Album, which consists entirely of songs Coverdale originally recorded with Deep Purple.

 Ritchie Blackmore performed "Mistreated" with his band Rainbow in the late 1970s, the mid-1990s, and during their reformation in 2015.
 Live versions of the song by Rainbow can be heard on the group's albums On Stage (1977), Live in Germany 1976 and Live in Munich 1977 with Ronnie James Dio on vocals.
 More recently, Glenn Hughes has performed the song live both as a solo artist (as heard on the album Soulfully Live in the City of Angels) and with the band Black Country Communion.